-- In July 2011 the Council adopted a Medium Term Financial Strategy for the period 2011/12 to 2014/15, which will drive its budget setting policy for the rest of the current administration.
-Following the setting of the 2012/13 budget, this is now being updated. - The pledges set out by the administration in its vision for Hounslow and described in the current Business Plan remain at the core of the Council's strategic objectives and involve close collaboration between members and officers to achieve these objectives. - The Council's business planning process is underpinned by departmental business plans that are designed to set out clear departmental objectives that contribute directly to the Council's aims. - There is a productive and fully supported Hounslow Local Strategic Partnership (LSP), which focuses on the shared priorities of the partners. - Work continues with multi-agency partners to work together to mitigate the effects of the downturn on Hounslow's residents and businesses
+- The Council has adopted a Corporate Plan which sets out our corporate priorities and what we will deliver this year against each.
+Delivery of outcomes against the plan are reported to Cabinet each quarter. - In July 2012 the Council adopted a Medium Term Financial Strategy for the period 2012/13 to 2016/17, which will drive its budget setting policy for the rest of the current administrative lifecycle.
+Following the setting of the 2013/14 budget, this is now being updated in conjunction with the Government Spending Round announcement. - The pledges set out by the administration in its vision for Hounslow are described in the current Corporate Plan and remain at the core of the Council's strategic objectives and involve close collaboration between members and officers to achieve these objectives. - The Council's business planning process is underpinned by departmental service plans that are designed to set out clear departmental objectives that contribute directly to the Council's aims.

+Work continues with multi-agency partners to work together to mitigate the effects of the economic downturn on Hounslow's residents and businesses